 The Committee shall consist of three (3) Active or Senior Members and the Secretary.
 One member, other than the Secretary, shall be designated as Chair by the President.
 The term of office shall be three (3) years.
 Members shall be eligible for two (2) terms.
 The Chair of the Committee shall be a member of the Bylaws Committee of the AUA.

 The Committee will adhere to the Section’s goal of complying with the Mission and Vision and Purposes of the AUA, as stated currently in Article I, Sections 1 and 2 of the AUA Bylaws, and propose Bylaws which are in accord, or not in conflict with, those of the AUA.
 The Chair will keep an accurate file of all correspondence to and from the members of the Committee and from the Secretary of proposed amendments by members of the Section.
 The Committee shall meet and review the Bylaws annually and recommend to the Board of Directors any changes that seem desirable.
-All proposed amendments to the Bylaws shall be submitted to the Board of Directors for consideration prior to being published in the Newsletter sixty (60) days before the Annual Meeting.
+All proposed amendments to the Bylaws shall be submitted to the Board of Directors for approval.

 Section 10 — Technical Exhibits Committee